 I did like World to the West, however it didn't get executed well enough in the later portion of the game.
 Mix that with a story of un-used potential and a couple glitches for what's just an alright game.
 It had the marks of being a really great title early on, but it just didn't finish on that note.
 The concept of multiple players was fantastic, there's good length to the story and some neat places to explore.
 Some will just find it difficult to get there as it does initially play as a casual oriented adventure.

-Review Done on World to the West for Xbox One
+World to the West Review on Xbox One

 Review Code Provided by Rain Games